Kwanzaa: Celebrating Community

 Everyone can celebrate Kwanzaa!
 The whole community can come together to enjoy storytelling, dancing, music, and the Karamu feast.
 It’s a time to learn about and participate in Black cultural traditions.

-Nguzo Saba - 7 principles
+Nguzo Saba - 7 Principles

-The seven days of Kwanzaa start on December 26 and end on January 1.
+What Is the Meaning of Kwanzaa and Its Seven Principles?, opens a new window The seven days of Kwanzaa start on December 26 and end on January 1.
 Each day focuses on one of the seven principles or Nguzo Saba.

 Day 1: Umoja-Unity - to strive for and maintain unity in the family, community, nation, and culture